Brexit and food businesses

 You can also visit GOV.UK to access an online tool for helping businesses to prepare for Brexit.

-Preparing businesses for EU Exit - this information will help you understand how leaving the EU may affect your business
+Preparing businesses for EU Exit - this information on this page will help you understand how leaving the EU may affect your business

 Hammersmith & Fulham Council